 The chemokines function in the activation of both T-cells and B-cells.
 They also play a vital role in chemotaxis, where they direct the white blood cells towards the site of infection.
 It is these chemokines which help create a gradient for the lymphocytes to follow, guiding them to the actual infection site.

 Memory T-Cells Migration (Central and Effector)

 Besides the cells that are actually involved in the immune response, antigen presentation also results in the production of memory T-cells.
 These cells possess specificity against the one specific antigen.
 This helps create a secondary immune response of higher severity if the antigen happens to invade the body again.

-There are 2 types of memory T-cells: the central memory T-cells, which are present in the lymph nodes, ready to be activated if the same antigen enters the body again; and the effector T-cells, which are present in the blood and spleen and in the tissues.
+There are two types of memory T-cells: the central memory T-cells, which are present in the lymph nodes, ready to be activated if the same antigen enters the body again; and the effector T-cells, which are present in the blood, spleen, and tissues.